spinframework/spin-js-sdk/packages/build-tools/crates/wit-tools/README.md

 ### Building

-The component can be build by running
+The component can be built by running

 ```bash
 cargo build --release